mykelalvis/FT/Traveller/WORKING/Mongoose/Behind the Claw/Behind the Claw.md

 This situation is not to the liking of the Imperial Navy, partially because of the way its funding board was maneuverd but mostly because it places the offices of Naval Intelligence and a number of senior naval officers within easy reach of a subsector duke who constantly interferes in what should be purely military matters, and who has no qualms about using the navy in his schemes.
 The duke makes use of the naval maintenance facilities at the base for his own ships, which are based out of the same structure.
 Whilst this is irregular, his influence is such that the navy has to indulge him up to a point.
-Again, the Duke of Inar is getting the navy to pay for his possessions, which causes friction with other nobles who are not so favoured.
+Again, the Duke of Inar is getting the navy to pay for his possessions, which causes friction with other nobles who are not so favored.
 Naval attaches elsewhere find themselves defending this position, as the alternative is to acknowledge that they have been played by the duke.

 Civilian traffic goes to the orbital starport, not the palace/naval base and only naval or ducal vessels may approach the palace.
 The port is extensive and